e1quem/VolatilityAnalysis/README.md

 #### 1. Key Findinds

 - Log-returns on Sports and Politics prediction markets have extremely high kurtosis.
-- There is no noticable skew or smile in volatility repartition across price, except for the mechanical relative price effect.
+- There is no noticeable skew or smile in volatility repartition across price ranges, except for the mechanical relative effect observed for extremely low and high prices.
 - On 133 high-volume markets, there were 11 fit errors.
-On the remaining 122, GARCH BIC-comparison method obtains an **93.8% average accuracy** (23,332 missed for 389,435 data points). **Up and down misses are even**: respectively 49.93% and 50.07%. **Most used model is ARCH(1)**.
+On the remaining 122, GARCH BIC-comparison method obtains an **93.8% average accuracy** (23,332 misses for 389,435 data points). **Up and down misses are even**: respectively 49.93% and 50.07%. **Most used model is ARCH(1)**.
-- Across 133 high-volume markets, HAR-RV method obtains an **95.81% average accuracy** (20,297 misses for 50,5162 data points). **Up and down misses are even**: respectively 50.7% and 49.3%.
+- Across 133 high-volume markets, HAR-RV method obtains a **95.81% average accuracy** (20,297 misses for 50,5162 data points). **Up and down misses are even**: respectively 50.7% and 49.3%.

 #### 2. Limitations